 Knowledge Level: Intermediate

 Throughout the course of a cyclo-cross season, you can expect to encounter a full range of weather, under tyre conditions and obstacles.
 Fortunately multiple-time national cyclo-cross champion Nick Craig is on hand to give you the knowledge to cope with the worst the British winter and course designers can throw at you.

-Many newcomers to cross struggle or get frustrated because their road fitness and power doesn’t necessarily mean they do well.
-Don’t just barrel into everything and think that strength and power will see you through.
-Always consider what you are capable of and ride accordingly.
-If a line didn’t work on your first lap, try something different and don’t worry about making mistakes.
-If there were sections you didn’t manage in a race, identify what techniques you were lacking and work on them.
-Have fun, learn from your mistakes and finish the race with your bike and body in one piece.
+Many newcomers to cyclo-cross struggle or get frustrated because their road fitness and power doesn’t necessarily match their performance.
+Work on your skills and technique as well as fitness in training.
+Learn during and from races.
+If a line didn’t work on your first lap, try something different on the next and don’t worry about making mistakes.
+If there were sections you didn’t manage in a race, identify what techniques you were lacking and work on them

 Getting your tyres and tyre pressure right can really help but multiple wheel options and tubs aren’t practical and affordable for most people.
-For racing in the UK, a clincher with an open block pattern that clears well and has a decent edge to it will do the job in almost all conditions and I would personally recommend Schwalbe Rocket Rons.
-If you are riding clinchers, think about the whole course.
-Running them at super low pressure might gain you some traction but if it cause you to rim it and pinch flat on a rocky or rooty section, it isn't worth it.
+For racing in the UK, a clincher or tubeless set-up with an open block pattern that clears well and has a decent edge to it will do the job in almost all conditions.
+If you’re riding clinchers, think about the whole course.
+Running them at super low pressure might gain you some traction but if it causes you to pinch flat on a rocky or root filled section, it’s not worth it.
 Consider your weight, riding style and technical ability and make a balanced sensible decision.

 Hard, dry and dusty